Polished Concrete Floors

 Exposure to substances is the wildcard.
 Certain chemicals or substances can damage polished concrete on contact and need to be limited.
 Exposed concrete floors are particularly susceptible to acidic liquids.

 Other substances like deicing salts can also damage the surface.
 Salt-proof densifiers can minimize salt damage if applied during the installation.
-Oils and solvents should be generally keep away from the surface.
+Oils and solvents should be kept away from the surface.

 Stained Concrete Floor